Help if you are homeless

 Our homeless duties to you

-If you are found to be unintentionally homeless, and have a local connection to Midlothian we will have a legal duty to provide you with permanent housing.
-Permanent housing includes, a Council or Housing Association tenancy, or a Private Residential Tenancy.
-If you have nowhere else to stay we will arrange temporary accommodation for you while you wait for an offer of housing to be made.
+If you are found to be unintentionally homeless and have a local connection to Midlothian, we have a legal duty to provide you with permanent housing.

-In some cases where we are not required to provide permanent housing, you will be given advice and assistance to help you find alternative secure accommodation.
+In some cases where we are not required to provide permanent housing, we will give advice and assistance to help you find alternative secure accommodation.

 If you are assessed as homeless, we will provide temporary accommodation for you.
 This will also be provided while we assess your application.
 Your case officer will explain the temporary accommodation options available to you.